DFE-Capital/Blockbuster-2/README.md

- This package represents the most current version of the Blockbuster model.
+ This package represents the most current version of the Blockbuster Deterioration model.
 Code optimisation resulted in a completely rewritten code base so it is appropriate to initiate a new github page here.
 The original version can be found at: (https://github.com/DFE-Capital/Blockbuster)

-  # Blockbuster2
+  # blockbuster2 - The Blockbuster Deterioration Model

 *This is a prototype package being developed in anticipation of analysing the [Condition Data Collection](https://www.gov.uk/guidance/condition-data-collection-programme-information-and-guidance) and is subject to constant development*